-Over the last 15 years I have been fortunate to provide therapy to many women and couples who were able to regain their strength after miscarriage or still birth to try again.
+Since 1997 I have been fortunate to provide therapy to many women and couples who were able to regain their strength after miscarriage or still birth to try again.

 I have also helped couples to communicate better about their loss.
 They improved their relationship after counseling and stated that their loss brought them closer together and made their relationship stronger.